davidthewatson/davidthewatson.github.io/src/cv/dw/index.md

-Shaped software development from prototype design to platform deployment to ensure teams shipped improved product with better performance and lower cost on a cloud conveyor belt.
+Shaped software engineering from prototype design to product development to platform deployment.
+By building an automated cloud conveyor belt, dev and ops teams shipped better product and service more reliably and repeatably.
 <h3 id="knowledge-and-skills">Knowledge and Skills</h3>
   <p>
   <table class="skills">